sdpjswl/ASJCoreDataOperation/README.md

 ```objc
 - (void)coreDataOperation;
 ```
-This is the method you are REQUIRED to override in your subclass.
+This is the method you are **required** to override in your subclass.
 Any `CoreData` operations you wish to perform should be written here.
 The library will ensure that this method is called on the correct thread.

 ### Usage
 ```objc